joshmarinacci/ElectronIDE/README.md

 To try it out do:

 * have NodeJS and NPM installed
-* have the regular Arduino IDE installed (not true for Linux)
 * check out the code: `git clone https://github.com/joshmarinacci/ElectronIDE`
 * install all deps with `cd ElectronIDE; npm install`
-* optionally modify `settings.js` to fit your environment
 * run `node electron`
 * open your browser to `http://localhost:54329/`